QuarkNerd/blog/efiennes/_posts/2019-07-10-Thinking-out-loud.md

 ---
 A little over a year ago, I wrote [“We need to talk”](https://blog.scottlogic.com/2018/06/06/we-need-to-talk.html) about my early forays into public speaking.
 Intersprinkled with the most usefully useless top tips it was possible to muster, it was a light-hearted look at my early days [standing up on my hind legs](https://www.goodreads.com/book/show/357205.Rumpole_Misbehaves) addressing rooms of people.

 Now a little older and a smidgen wiser, I’m going back to this subject to talk about the fear of what could go wrong in public speaking.
-This is something that those new to the madness of speaking have a lot of questions about.
-During the course of this post, I will introduce you to a some Gremlins I have met along the way and suggest some ways to deal with the little critters.
+This is something that those new to the madness of speaking have asked me a lot of questions about.
+During the course of this post, I will introduce you to some Gremlins I have met along the way and suggest some ways to deal with the little critters.

 Also, there will be more chocolate teapot style tips.
 Numbers 1-5 are in the previous post.